High Speed Business DSL

-Skyway West delivers multi-featured, managed ADSL for business, with unlimited data.
+Skyway West delivers multi-featured, managed DSL for business, with unlimited data.
 We focus our expertise on your business internet requirements, prioritizing DNS, VoIP and RDP traffic on our network.

 A Reliable, Managed Broadband Connection:

 - each service customized for best performance given line conditions

 - 5 permanent public IP addresses and a four port router

 - Skyway consults with client to prioritize traffic for optimal internet experience

 - auto alert to your IT department within 6 minutes of service disruption

 - experienced, responsive technical support trained for business networks

 - plan for future bandwidth requirements with usage graphs

 - secure web access to service health measurements: packet loss, latency, etc.